 Planning and development control play an important role in minimising the potential detrimental impacts that new developments may have on local air quality.
 This strategic measure is intended to minimise the potential impact of future developments on local air quality across East Lothian.
 Whilst, air quality is already considered in East Lothian Council during the development planning process, the declaration of the AQMA in Musselburgh presents the opportunity to refocus on the potential impacts of new developments on local air quality during construction and operational phases.
-Whilst it is important that all large-scale developments are considered in terms of their potential impact on local air quality, it is particularly important that proposed developments that may exert an impact on local air quality, and that all practicable mitigation measures are implemented.
+Whilst it is important that all large-scale developments are considered in terms of their potential impact on local air quality, it is particularly important that proposed developments that may exert an impact on the Musselburgh AQMA should be subject to particular consideration in terms of their potential impact on local air quality, and that all practicable mitigation measures are implemented.
 Again, this forms part of a wider approach that will help ensure that air quality continues to improve in Musselburgh and the wider East Lothian area.

-Measure Measure Title 2 2 Improving links with Local Development Plan (LDP) Definition ו Key Intervention This measure incorporates measure 1b from the provisional assessment.
-Sub-measures to include: ncorporates measure 1b from the ment.
-Sub-measures to include: Local planning considerations aim to mitigate the cumulative negative air quality impacts of new development a.
-Integration of AQAP with future versions of Local Plan. b.
-Ensure that development proposals with the potential to exert an impact on the Musselburgh AQMA are assessed for air quality impacts and where necessary, appropriate mitigation measures considered. at development proposals with the exert an impact on the Musselburgh assessed for air quality impacts and ssary, appropriate mitigation measures c.
-C u c Continue to promote sustainable developments by using the planning process to maximise commitment from developers to minimise air quality impacts.
-Responsible authority and other partners ty and other partners Powers to be used East Lothian Council - Development, Planning and Policy, and Environmental Health cil - Development, Planning and Policy, Health Voluntary
+Measure Title 2 Improving links with Local Development Plan (LDP) Definition on Key Intervention ncorporates measure 1b from the sment.
+Sub-measures to include: Local planning considerations aim to mitigate the cumulative negative air quality impacts of new development a. a.
+Integration of AQAP with future versions of Local Plan. b. e.
+Ensure that development proposals with the potential to exert an impact on the Musselburgh AQMA are assessed for air quality impacts and where necessary, appropriate mitigation measures considered.
+C. Continue to promote sustainable developments by using the planning process to maximise commitment from developers to minimise air quality impacts.
+Respor Responsible authority and other partners Powers to be used East Lothian Council - Development, Planning and Policy, and Environmental Health Voluntary